iffybooks/host-a-website-at-home/README.md

 &nbsp;

-Next you'll make a directory to store your website files in.
+Now you'll make a directory to store your website files in.
 The `mkdir` command makes a directory, and the `-p` option creates any parent directories in the path if they don't already exist.

-Type the command below to create the directory you'll use for your website files, replacing `zinegallery.iffybooks.net` with the domain you chose earlier.
+❏ Type the command below to create the directory you'll use for your website files, replacing `zinegallery.iffybooks.net` with the domain you chose earlier.

 ```
 sudo mkdir -p /var/www/zinegallery.iffybooks.net